jonjozwiak/openstack/director-examples/serialproxy/README.md

 ## Image Updates
 The default overcloud images do not ship with the openstack-nova-serialproxy package.
 I will show updating the image prior to upload.
 However, you could also register the system with RHN or use local repos when provisioning the overcloud and install as a pre-step.

-This step assumes you have created a local repo as described above
+This step assumes you have created a local repo as described above.
+IMPORTANT: If you have already registered your overcloud with RHN, you can skip these image updates and go direct to updating your overcloud with serial console

 ```
 # As stack user